codelytix20/LeetCode-SQL50/LeetCode 1148: Article Views I.md

-# LeetCode 1148: Article Views I
+# LeetCode Problem 1148: Article Views I

 ## Problem Statement
 You are given a table called `Views` containing the following columns: